dhevarghese/RAGNAROC-UI/cython/README.md

 # Steps to generate the cython file

+Cython is used to achieve a performance gain over Python.
+The compiler generates very efficient code from Cython.
+On a Windows system, running `setup.py` generates a dll file optimized for Windows.
+Our AWS Elastic Beanstalk server uses a Linux environment, which requires a `.so` file.
+Therefore, in order to generate it, we must follow these steps.

+- Install Docker on your device
 - Make required changes to the .pyx file
 - In the command line, run the following commands after navigating to this folder
     - `docker build -t <name> .`